Euge908/CPECOG1-Quiz-MiniFb-/README.md

 * User control of ball
 * Terrain mask works
 * UML Diagram works-ish (is now a bit outdated)
-* Coin Positioning now works
+* Coin Positioning now works, but further testing is needed to check if there are bugs

 ## New Issues:
 * Collision error code prints out perfectly, but it doesn't return properly in the callback function